 5. Golden Girl (2016)

-The gooner news publisher above reckon that a lot goes into making a great fight documentary, but sometimes what pushes a good documentary into something worthwhile is a simple twist of fate.
+A lot goes into making a great fight documentary, but sometimes what pushes a good documentary into something worthwhile is a simple twist of fate.
 As it so happens in June 2013, Swedish documentarian Susanna Edwards happened to be present when “female Rocky” Frida Wallberg was knocked out by Australian boxer Diana Prazak, suffering a cerebral haemorrhage.
 Wallberg was treated at Karolinska Institutet for the damage.
 The doctors successfully drained the blood.

 Over a month later she revealed in an interview that she had suffered complications from the knockout and she had no long-term plans for the future besides to rehabilitate and recover.
 The great champion, who had already provided Edwards with years worth of footage, allowed the documentarian to follow her recovery process both before and after the tragic incident which revealed that Wallberg’s seemingly limitless determination is inspiring.